ggnomes/garden-gnome-package/readme.txt

 4. Shortcode in classic editor

 ## Changelog

+### 2.4.1
+* Added 3d file extensions to the allowed file types for Pano2VR 8 packages.

 ### 2.4.0
 * Added a list of valid file extensions within a package file for security reasons (CVE-2024-12854).